-As always, if you make this honey cilantro lime sauce recipe be sure to leave me a comment, rate this recipe, and tag me on Instagram so I can feature you.
+As always, if you make this honey cilantro lime sauce recipe be sure to leave me a comment, rate this recipe, and tag me on @theherbeevore on Instagram so I can feature you.
 I love seeing all your photos of my recipe recreations!

 Honey Cilantro Lime Sauce

 - 1/4 cup olive oil